Robotech: The Movie: Production

-Cannon Films felt there were "too many girls and not enough robots and guns," and did not like Megazones downer ending, either.
+Cannon Films felt there were "too many girls and not enough robots and guns", and did not like Megazones downer ending, either.
 Thus, Macek rewrote the story to take place in the time-gap between the first and second seasons of the television series, cut segments of Southern Cross footage into it, and commissioned animation studio The Idol Company to animate a new ending (which was later included on the laserdisc of Megazone 23, Part II under the name "Present For You" and on the "Over Seas Edition" bonus DVD of the PlayStation 3 game; Megazone 23: Aoi Garland, along with the unreleased Harmony Gold dub of Part II).
 The new version involved the Robotech Masters kidnapping and replicating veteran officer B.D.
 Andrews to steal the memory core of the SDF-1.

-Because Megazone 23 (an OVA) and Southern Cross (a TV series) were shot on different film stock, 35mm and 16mm respectively, the visual inconsistency was very noticeable on the big screen.
+Because Megazone 23 (a movie) and Southern Cross (a TV series) were shot on different film stock, 35mm and 16mm respectively, the visual inconsistency was very noticeable on the big screen.

 It was originally intended for the B.D.
 Andrews character—named "B.D.
 Edwards" in the original cut—to go on to appear in the sequel animated television series, Robotech II: The Sentinels, which was in the planning stages at the time.
 However, this became impossible when the film was recut and time frame of the story changed, as Edwards's presence in the new version would have conflicted with his role in The Sentinels.
 To that end, the character in the film was changed into "B.D.
 Andrews" and the Sentinels character became "T. R. Edwards."
 Similarly, Eve was also intended to appear in The Sentinels, but for the same continuity reason, was reworked to become Janice Em.